chrisbergeron/nzbget-elasticsearch/README.md

 ## Installation: ##
 Download and copy the ESLog.py file from this repo into your `NZBGet/scripts` directory.
 Alternatively, you can clone this repo directly into the /scripts/ directory:
 ```
+# This directory will be where YOUR NZBGet installation is
+cd /opt/nzbget/scripts
 git clone https://github.com/chrisbergeron/nzbget-elasticsearch.git
-mv nzbget-elasticsearch/ESLog.py ..
+mv nzbget-elasticsearch/ESLog.py .
 ```

 ## Usage: ##
-In NZBGet go into `Settings` and at the bottom left you should see `ESLog`:
+In NZBGet go into `Settings` and at the bottom left you should see `ESLOG`:
 ![Configuring Plugin](https://raw.githubusercontent.com/chrisbergeron/nzbget-elasticsearch/master/screenshots/configuring-plugin.png)

 Add the hostname of your ElasticSearch instance (not Kibana or Logstash) and the Port number it's listening on (default is 9200).